Vyral/base-template/_posts/2020-03-17-a-conversation-with-attorney-justin-d--decrescente.md

 {% include youtube.html %}

-<p style="text-align:center"><em>I’m back again with Attorney Justin D. DeCrescente to talk about inspection contingencies.
-Here’s a snippet of our full conversation on the topic.</em></p>
+*I’m back again with Attorney Justin D. DeCrescente to talk about inspection contingencies.
+Here’s a snippet of our full conversation on the topic.*

 In part two of our discussion with Attorney Justin D. DeCrescente, we’re talking all about the pieces of what a real estate contract looks like.&nbsp;